openhab/openhab-addons/bundles/org.openhab.binding.airgradient/README.md

 ## Discovery

-Auto-discovery of locations is implemented.
+Autodiscovery of locations is implemented.
 Start by adding an AirGradient API thing.
 When that is added and online, run a scan for new things in the AirGradient binding.